What are the Music Courses?

 Course Overview

-The video below explains the different topics you will study on the two Music courses:
+The video below explains the different topics you will study on the Music course:

 Suitability and Progression

-The courses will be taught either in separate cohorts, or concurrently as a single group.
-The teaching and learning methods for the courses are a mixture of teacher directed, independent learning and instrumental self-study.
+The teaching and learning methods for the course are a mixture of teacher directed, independent learning and instrumental self-study.

 Career Opportunities in Music